RedPitaya/Documentation/developerGuide/hardware/ORIG_GEN/125-14_MULTI/top.rst

 .. figure:: img/Primary-and-secondary.png
     :width: 800

 #.
-Connect all Red Pitayas to the same network via ethernet cables (switch or router that is connected to the client PC).
+Connect all Red Pitayas to the same network via Ethernet cables (switch or router that is connected to the client PC).

     .. note::